Date enacted or revised:

 - General Education: “This course has been designated as a General Education course and, as such, addresses students’ achievement of this general education competency: [state the competency addressed in the course].”

-- SLOs are specific statements that describe the knowledge, skills, abilities, and attitudes students will develop from the course.
+- Student learning outcomes (SLOs), which describe the knowledge, skills, abilities, and/or attitudes students will develop from the course.

 - Methods of evaluation or grading requirements